7 Timeless Lessons From The New Year: A Stunning Revelation You Should Understand

 2. I’m going to do everything I’ve always done that brings me results without fail.
 There will be day and night.
 There will be summer and winter.

 Nature says success model can be repeated.

 3. I’m introducing something new.
 It’s okay to say I’d do what I’ve always done in a new way.
-9 is the New Year.
-It’s the only thing that will change as we move from 2018 to 2019.
+20 is the New Year.
+It’s the only thing that changed as we move from 2019 to 2020.

 Did you see that?

 Nature says difference sells.